anope/anope/docs/RPC/rpc_data.md

 Index | Description
 ----- | -----------
-0     | A nickname belonging to the account.
+0     | Either a nickname belonging to the account or an account identifier.

 ### Errors